grahamgilbert/munki-trello/README.md

 ## Configuration file

-You can give all of the comamand line options in a configuration file, which will be read first.
+You can give all of the command line options in a configuration file, which will be read first.
 The default configuration file locations are:
     /etc/munki-trello/munki-trello.cfg